 My condition today

 So where am I today?
-Since my second transplant over 5 years ago, I haven’t required a drop of external insulin and I haven’t had a single low or high blood sugar.
+Since my second transplant in 2016, I haven’t required a drop of external insulin and I haven’t had a single low or high blood sugar.
 That’s always quite an emotional thing for me to say.
 I need no insulin pumps, no syringes, and no CGM.
 My fasting blood sugars are between 90 and 100 each morning, and my last A1C was 5.4.
 While still a Type-1, I’m basically living my life as a non-diabetic.

 Thanks go to a lot of people